 It’s pretty crowded and noisy but very colorful and beautiful.
 We made the rounds, stopping to pick up chorizo, lot’s of fresh veggies, a loaf of bread, dried strawberries (obsessed with these!), mushrooms and each a fruit juice (there were so many wonderful flavors to choose from!)

-The prices range from very expensive to very reasonable, cleverly some merchants offer samples and before you know it they are handing you a kilo worth of what you sampled and trying to make you buy it!
-This is where a smile and “No.” comes in handy, otherwise you are about to buy a small bag of trail mix for 13. euro!
+The prices range from very expensive to very reasonable, cleverly some merchants offer samples and before you know it they are handing you a kilo worth of what you sampled!
+This is where a smile and “No.” comes in handy, otherwise you are about to buy a small bag of trail mix for 13 euro!
 Yeah, no!
 We try to avoid that stand as we continue to wander, in search of the cheapest chorizo.
 (We pick up a great chorizo eventually and we still carry it back to France with us after using it for 4 meals now!
 What a steal!)

 So with heavy bags we are ready to get back to the apartment for lunch… Passing through the narrow alleyways looking up at the plant filled balconies, admiring the street art, peeking in shops and snapping photos all the way.
 John crafts amazing sandwiches from our market treasures, oh he’s a good catch!